cocallaw/AzWVD-HostSetup/README.md

 - Uninstall WVD Infra Agent and Boot Loader
 - Join VM to Windows AD Domain

-Features in development and testing -
+### Features in development and testing -

 - Installation of FSLogix
 - Checking the values of FSLogix Registry Keys (Enable and VHDLocations)
 - Setting FSlogix Registry Keys (Enable and VHDLocations)

-Ig you have an idea for a new feature or enhancements on an existing request feel free to open an [Issue](https://github.com/cocallaw/AzWVD-HostSetup/issues) or open a [Pull Request](https://github.com/cocallaw/AzWVD-HostSetup/pulls)
+If you have an idea for a new feature or enhancements on an existing request feel free to open an [Issue](https://github.com/cocallaw/AzWVD-HostSetup/issues) or open a [Pull Request](https://github.com/cocallaw/AzWVD-HostSetup/pulls)